MPI and the National Kauri Dieback Database

 Phytophthora Agathidicida (also known as Kauri Dieback disease) is a fungus-like pathogen that infects and kills Kauri trees.
 It spreads with soil movement and there is no known cure.
 The only way New Zealand can save their remaining kauri forests is to contain the spread of the disease in its current locations, and stop its spread into healthy areas.

-MPI, DOC (Department of Conservation) and four local councils and two regional councils had all collected Kauri Dieback data individually, in more than 100 siloed excel files.
+New Zealand Government agencies MPI, DOC (Department of Conservation), plus four local councils and two regional councils had all collected Kauri Dieback data individually, in more than 100 siloed excel files.
 Every file was in a different format.
 No-one had a complete picture of where Kauri were, let alone where the Kauri Dieback disease was spreading.
 The project, run by DOC at the time, was going to throw away all the data collected over the previous five years and start again, which would have had a significant negative impact on the project and on the health of this extremely important tree species.

 Approach